jrmxn/brain-spinal-pairing/README.md

    This creates and activates the environment `brain-spinal-pairing`.

-   > Note: Versioning tied to the manuscript is available under specific releases.
+   > Note: Versioning tied to the manuscript is available under specific releases. medRxiv version DOI is [Zenodo](https://doi.org/10.5281/zenodo.15251949).
    > Installation tested on Ubuntu 24.04 and 22.04 (WSL).

 3. **Running**